Estefaniajim/Gradient-Lamp-Website/src/gradient-lamp/_posts/dynamic-routing.md

 ## The design behind

 This lamp combines traditional craftsmanship with a dynamic color-changing light experience.
-Its outer structure features wooden walls engraved with patterns inspired by Talavera, a vibrant and iconic style of Mexican ceramic art.
+Its outer structure features wooden walls engraved with patterns inspired by Talavera, a vibrant and iconic style of Mexican and Spanish ceramic art.
 The patterned wood allows warm, intricate light projections to spill into the room, giving the lamp both cultural character and functional beauty.

 Inside the lamp, a solar powered bulb illuminates a series of interchangeable Polagon mosaics.
 These mosaics use small acrylic polygons arranged in a way that refracts and filters the light into shifting colors.
 We explored several approaches for creating color changing effects before selecting the Polagon mosaic technique because it creates rich, layered visuals.